There has been a consistent rise in the demand for legal services across the globe, similarly, the role of paralegals is also growing in demand.

 • Organization skills-

-Often having a number of cases and deadlines in one day, paralegals must know how to prioritize and manage the workload.
+Often having many cases and deadlines in one day, paralegals must know how to prioritize and manage the workload.
 They need to have good time management skills and ensure the delivery of all the tasks on time.

 • Attention to detail-

 There can be many documents that a Paralegal deals with at a time, and in such cases, even a little detail missed in any document can affect the case significantly.
-Thereby, it’s important that Paralegals pay close attention to each and every detail mentioned in documents.
+Thereby, Paralegals must pay close attention to every detail mentioned in documents.

 • Analytical Skills-